 Some plans were to rebuild the resort into a huge theme park, but they were never realized.
 The never-built amusement park was to be called “Famous Places — Cornell World.”
 The name was taken from the nearby town that at the time was called Cornell.

 Not much of the original theme park remains today.
 The pool is empty and fenced off, the lake is no more, and the rides are long gone.
 About the only building left from the early days is the bathhouse.

 This enchanting oak woodland has long been a source of dreams, visions, and memories.
 Inhabited for thousands of years by the Chumash people, this area became part of Rancho Las Virgenes after Spanish colonization.

-This section of Mulholland Highway is called “The Three Magical Miles” a historically rich area of the Malibu mountains that covers a three-mile radius around Malibou Lake.
+This section of Mulholland Highway is called “The Three Magical Miles,” a historically rich area of the Malibu mountains covering a three-mile radius around Malibou Lake.

-Directly across from the park is Cornell Winery tasting room and The Old Place Resturant.
+Directly across from the park is Cornell Winery tasting room and The Old Place Restaurant.
 Here you can sip wine, enjoy a meal and watch the parade of cars pass on Mulholland Hwy.
-Nearby Paramount Ranch is well worth a look and a drive up Mulholland Highway to the Rock Shop is a definite must do before you head home.
+Nearby Paramount Ranch is well worth a look, and a drive up Mulholland Highway to the Rock Shop is a definite must-do before you head home.

 Directions: Peter Strauss Ranch Park 30000 Mulholland Hwy 29975 Agoura, CA. Website.
 Parking and admission are free.
 Open 8 am to dusk.